ISSN 2410-7751 (Print)

 5 Ternopil Scientific Research Forensic Center of the Ministry of Internal Affairs of Ukraine

 Methods.
-Mytilus galloprovincialis and Unio tumidus were exposed to pM and nM concentrations of Cpz for 14 days and analysed 16 parameters, including cytotoxicity, oxidative/reductive stress responses, metallothionein concentration and biotransformation enzymes in the digestive gland.
+Mytilus galloprovincialis and Unio tumidus were exposed to pM and nM concentrations of Cpz for 14 days and analysed 16 parameters, including cytotoxicity, oxidative/reductive stress responses, metallothionein concentration, and biotransformation enzymes in the digestive gland.

 Results.
 In both species, Cpz increased EROD activity, possibly leading to the formation of reactive metabolites.
 Marine mussels exposed to Cpz I and II showed increased GST activity, suggesting detoxification, whereas freshwater mussels showed decreased GST activity, suggesting higher Cpz toxicity.
 Activation of the GTPase dynamin in U. tumidus exposed to Cpz I confirmed the effect of Cpz on endocytosis.
-Oxidative stress responses were observed in both species, with changes in oxidative/reductive stress responses, suggesting toxic effects of Cpz.
+Oxidative stress responses were observed in both species, with changes in oxidative/reductive stress responses suggesting the toxic impact of Cpz.
 GSH and metallothionein concentrations increased in all exposures, while the NADH/NAD+ ratio increased significantly in U. tumidus.
 Loss of lysosomal membrane stability was observed in all exposed groups, with CtD efflux detected only in mussels.
 Differences in caspase-3 activity were also observed between species.

 Key words: pharmaceuticals, bivalve mollusc, ecotoxicity, oxidative stress, biotransformation, apoptosis.